leela-zero/leela-zero/README.md

 not via the command line!

-Sabaki (http://sabaki.yichuanshen.de/) is a very nice looking GUI with GTP 2 capablity.
+Sabaki (http://sabaki.yichuanshen.de/) is a very nice looking GUI with GTP 2 capability.
 It should work with this engine.

 # Weights format